rmsk2/rustpwman/README.md

 ### Cache password

 Via this entry the password of the container can be cached in PWMAN.
-This only works if `rustpwman` is compiled with the `pwmanclient` feature.
-If this feature was not included during the build a message is shown that informs the user of this fact.
-As soon as I have a good idea about how to exclude the whole menu entry based on a Rust feature it will not be present when the feature is not built.
+This item is only present if `rustpwman` is compiled with the `pwmanclient` feature (see below).

 ### About